Echo & the Bunnymen: Reformation

 On 11 January 2008, McCulloch was interviewed on BBC Breakfast at the start of Liverpool 08.
 He was asked about new Bunnymen material and he revealed that a new album would coincide with their gig at the Royal Albert Hall in September.
 He went on to say that the album was "the best one we've made, apart from Ocean Rain".
 In a 20 April 2008 interview with the Sunday Mail, McCulloch announced The Fountain as the title of the new Echo & the Bunnymen album with producers John McLaughlin and Simon Perry, which was originally due to be released in 2008 but was finally released on 12 October 2009.
 "Think I Need It Too", the first single from the album, was released on 28 September 2009.

 On 1 September 2009, former keyboard player Jake Brockman died on the Isle of Man when his motorbike collided with a converted ambulance.
 Brockman had played keyboards for the band during the 1980s.

 In December 2010, Echo & the Bunnymen went on tour playing their first two albums Crocodiles and Heaven Up Here in their entirety.

-Echo & the Bunnymen's most recent album of new material, Meteorites, was released on 26 May 2014 in the UK, and on 3 June 2014 in the US via 429 Records.
+Echo & the Bunnymen's next album of new material, Meteorites, was released on 26 May 2014 in the UK, and on 3 June 2014 in the US via 429 Records.
 The album was released on the pledgemusic.com website.
 It was produced and mixed by Youth, who also co-wrote three of the tracks and played some bass.
 It was the band's first UK Top 40 album entry since 1999.

 In 2018, they released a compilation album with reworked orchestral versions of older material and two new songs, titled The Stars, the Oceans & the Moon, to mixed reception.

 In September 2023, a four-date tour saw the group perform Ocean Rain in full in the UK.

+In July 2026, the band announced and released the single "Brussels is Haunted".
+They also announced a forthcoming album, titled Apples for Isaac.